Rotate PDF

 Can I rotate all even or all odd pages at once?

-Will the rotation be saved permanently?
+Will the rotation be saved permanently in the downloaded file?

 Can I rotate pages in a PDF that has form fields or annotations?